programminghistorian/ph-submissions/lessons/use-api-almost-without-coding-php.md

 The point is the **API template can be reused**, therefore, the most difficult part would be **the examination of underlying data model of API and handling of data structures**.
 To manage that, you need to read an API documentation carefully.
 It should be also noted that **this template is not a magic template**.
 It merely provides a short code for beginners which can be applied for the typical JSON query APIs that the author used for cultural heritage domain.
 Apparently, there are different types of APIs, thus, you may need another approach and documentation is your help.

 ## API for everybody
-As I said in the beginning, by now you may understand why **API is supposed to be for developers to build something new**.
+As said in the beginning, by now you may understand why **API is supposed to be for developers to build something new**.
 Normal users may not need to use APIs.
 But, once you understand the basic of API, it may not be a big deal, right?
 If you can learn a bit of programming, you are no longer restricted by what a website offers by default (i.e. Europeana and Harvard Art Museums' search engine interface).
 There are many things you can’t do with the default websites, but you are now free to build your own system, for example, to select, filter, compare, process analyse data from different APIs.
 So, what are you waiting for?
 Be brave and start your new project!

 ## The author’s API projects
 If you are interested, why not visiting two projects of the author, which experiments with APIs for Digital Humanities?
 Hopefully they can inspire you.